sonik-br/GunconDuino/README.md

 # GunconDuino

-PS1 Guncon controller as a Mouse via Arduino Leonardo
+PS1 Guncon controller as a Mouse or Joystick via Arduino Leonardo

+#### Attention!
+Project updated on august 2021.
+It now uses the Leonardo's ICSP header and proper 3.3 volts.

 This is a work in progress project.
 It works as it is but I can't provide support.
 Use at you own risk.